-R11CC will collaborate with SD DOE and SD DTR-OIE to identify existing practices associated with positive Native American student outcomes in South Dakota schools.
-R11CC, SD DOE, and SD DTR-OIE will work with stakeholders such as tribal education agencies, the Indian Education Advisory Council, the Bureau of Indian Education, districts, and schools to improve their capacity to define, implement, and share practices and interventions that are culturally responsive and improve Native American student achievement and success.
+The Region 11 Comprehensive Center (R11CC) is collaborating with the SD DOE and SD DTR-OIE to identify existing practices associated with positive Native American student outcomes in South Dakota schools.
+The R11CC, SD DOE, and SD DTR-OIE are working with stakeholders—such as tribal education agencies, the Indian Education Advisory Council, the Bureau of Indian Education, districts, and schools—to improve their capacity to define, implement, and share practices and interventions that are culturally responsive and improve Native American student achievement and success.

 The first few years of the Bright Spots project focused on creating an implementation plan for the Oceti Sakowin Essential Understandings and Standards (OSEUS), which are standards designed to increase Native American student achievement and promote appreciation and understanding of Native American histories and cultures.
 The OSEUS had been legislated by the state of South Dakota, but there was no defined statewide plan or designated leader to put the standards into practice.
 The R11CC, SD DOE, and SD DTR-OIE worked to create that pathway using evidence-based practices, including the creation of an OSEUS Integration Guide with South Dakota teachers to use as a roadmap to integrate the OSEUS into content standards.
 Additionally, as part of the implementation work, the partnership worked to build the capacity and trust among all the in-state stakeholders.